fcurella/django-recommends/docs/providers.rst

     * ``get_ratings(self, obj)``

-        Returns all ratings for given item
+        Returns all ratings for given item.

     * ``get_rating_user(self, rating)``

-        Returns the user who performed the rating
+        Returns the user who performed the rating.

     * ``get_rating_score(self, rating)``

-        Returns the score of the rating
+        Returns the score of the rating.

     * ``get_rating_item(self, rating)``

-        Returns the rated object
+        Returns the rated object.

     * ``get_rating_site(self, rating)``

-        Returns the site of the rating
+        Returns the site of the rating.
+Defaults to ``settings.SITE_ID``.

     * ``is_rating_active(self, rating)``

-        Returns if the rating is active
+        Returns if the rating is active.

     * ``pre_store_similarities(self, itemMatch)``